-A Statistical Data Collection (SDCX) is a set of custom variables that define how data is apportioned and aggregated within Business Analyst tools, ArcGIS Business Analyst Web App, and other ArcGIS apps.
+A Statistical Data Collection (SDCX) is a set of custom variables that define how data is apportioned and aggregated in Business Analyst tools, Business Analyst Web App, and other ArcGIS apps.
 With ArcGIS Pro, you can share Statistical Data Collections to your active portal.
 Sharing .sdcx files allows others in your organization to access custom data in their client applications.

 Create item files

-You can create files that store the item's definition, and in most cases, references to underlying datasets.
+You can create files that store the item's definition and, in most cases, references to underlying datasets.
 You can create the following: